tophj/enigma/README.md

 # Enigma

 ## Features:
-\* Simulates the functionality of the historical M3, 3-rotor Enigma
+\* Simulates the functionality of the historical Wehrmacht, 3-rotor Enigma

 \* Customizable plugboard, reflector and rotor configurations